-Group Lessons for beginning string students playing violin, viola or cello in Grades 4 – 6.
+Group Lessons for beginning string students playing violin, viola, cello, or string bass in Grades 4 – 7.

 Register early – Space is limited!

 The String Project is part of a national consortium that provides group instruction for young string players.
 The classes are taught by University of Redlands Music Majors under the supervision of Master Teacher Becky Long and String Project Director Kyle Champion.
 Each year the string project will add more advanced classes so that students can participate through their high school graduation.

 Beginning classes meet twice a week at either 4-4:50 p.m. on Tuesday/Thursday or 5-5:50 p.m. on Tuesday/Thursday.
 The Fall Term: begins September 17 and runs through December 5, 2013.
 Tuition starts at $35 per term.
 Students must be members in good standing of their school music programs.
 Classes meet at the University of Redlands in the Fine Arts Building, room 107.